Dyalog/ride/docs/protocol.md

 ```json
 ["HadError",{}] // Interpreter -> RIDE
 ```
-RIDE should clear its queue of pending lines on `HadError`.
+RIDE should clear its queue of pending lines on `HadError` and focus the session.

 RIDE can optionally advise the interpreter about the session's width in characters with
 <a name=SetPW></a>